 Why the Matrix?

-Growth of the Matrix
+The Growth of the Matrix

 The Project/Functional Interface

-Cooperation helps with every aspect of matrix situation but particularly with the discourse between the project and functional management of the projects.
+Cooperation helps with every aspect of matrix situation, but particularly with the discourse between the project and functional management of the projects.
 No decisions can be made in a vacuum, only looking at either the functional or project side of a project.
-One-sided decisions by either functional or project manage can only lead to increasing the opportunity for conflict and potential slowing down of projects.
+One-sided decisions by either functional or project managers can only lead to increasing the opportunity for conflict and potential slowing down of projects.
 Arbitrary decisions should be avoided at all costs.